dzenanr/word_frequency/README.md

 # Word Frequency

-To show an example of using a map (Map) in Dart.
+Categories: education, map, regular expression.

+Description: Simple web application with a map word counts in a text.